pji/blackjack/README.rst

 	* Allow players to react to the actions of other players.
 	* Allow casino to react to players.
 	* Add casino catching and removing card counting players.
+* Remove willbuyin methods.
+* Use mkname functions for all of name building.
 * Build UI for saving and restoring game state.
 * Allow for insurance less than half of initial bet.
 * Allow splitting more than once.